Science of agriculture and STEM director

 Michael Compton serves as the science of agriculture and STEM director at the Center for Youth Development and is based out of the Worthington regional office.
 As part of his work he provides leadership to the state-wide 4-H Science of Agriculture and Science, Technology, Engineering and Math (STEM) programs using research-based methods to create positive opportunities for youth and adults to learn and develop.

-Michael’s role focuses on 4-H Youth Development program delivery, volunteer recruitment, designing and developing of educational programs and curricula, collaborating with the 4-H Foundation to seek donors and partners, and providing leadership to both the science of agriculture and STEM state teams.
+Michael’s role focuses on 4-H Youth Development program delivery, volunteer recruitment, designing and developing of educational programs and curricula, collaborating to seek donors and partners, and providing leadership to both the science of agriculture and STEM state teams.